 Born and brought up in Penzance, Colonel Edward Bolitho spent 20 years in the Grenadier Guards before returning to Cornwall in 1998, to run Bolitho Estates on behalf of his wider family.
 He was appointed Lord Lieutenant of Cornwall and the Isles of Scilly in September 2011 on the retirement of the late Lady Mary Holborow.

 He is involved in a wide range of business and voluntary sector organisations, with an official role in more than 40 and involvement in many more.
-Despite being a hopeless shopper, he is particularly delighted to be President of the Christmas Fair because of the outstanding and life-enhancing work Macmillan does, not to mention the enthusiasm and brilliance of all involved in making the Fair the phenomenal success it has become.
+Despite being a hopeless shopper, he is particularly delighted to be President of the Christmas Fair because of the outstanding and life-enhancing work the Cornwall Community Foundation does; not to mention the enthusiasm and brilliance of all involved in making the Fair the phenomenal success it has become.

 Edward is married to Alexandra and they have twin daughters, a son and a large number of dependent animals.